shahzebsiddiqui/hust-workshop.github.io/_posts/2018-01-04-submissions.md

 researcher's work.
 Furthermore, authors must identify any conflict of interest with the PC chair or PC members.

-Proceedings will be published in both IEEE Xplore digital library through collaboration with IEEE TCHPC.
+Proceedings will be published in the IEEE Xplore digital library through collaboration with IEEE TCHPC.

 <div style="text-align:center;">